 Knowing when you should add more Kilo’s to your lifts can be a tricky decision.
-Your keen to up those weights but don’t want to go up one week to find you immediately go back down the following week.
+Your keen to continue increasing your lifts but don’t want to go up one week to find you immediately go back down the following week.

 When you first start lifting you can probably expect a small increase each training session (those were the days!).
 However, rapid progress such as this is does not last forever, as you become stronger and more experienced your progressions will slow down to weekly, monthly, to perhaps even annually for those that are close to their peaks.